 The purpose of an email marketing campaign might vary.
 However, in most cases, two important goals are to build up personal brand loyalty or awareness and increase customer retention.

-Email marketing allows a business to establish a two-way communication channel with customers while catering directly to their needs and interests.
-Businesses can share news on new products, send special offers and invitations for events, announce promotions, etc.
+Email marketing allows businesses to establish a two-way communication channel with customers while catering to their needs and interests.
+Businesses can share news on new products, send special offers and event invitations, announce promotions, etc.

 How do I start an email marketing campaign?

 The first step in an email marketing campaign is to create a template that you can use for your different messages.
-You'll want to focus on creating compelling titles and adding CTA buttons which will help the entire next step in the sales process.
+You'll want to focus on creating compelling titles and adding CTA buttons to help the entire next step in the sales process.

-Once you have a template ready, then it's time to start mailing.
-The most important part of any email campaign is to have a strong strategy for building an audience.
-You can then test different types of emails that you think would be the most useful to your subscribers.
+Once you have a template ready, it's time to start mailing.
+The most important part of any email campaign management is a strong strategy for building an audience.
+You can then test different types of emails you think would be most useful to your subscribers.

 Why is it important to repurpose content?